 Atari Is Not Amused

 K.C.
-Munchkin! is created to capitalize on the immense success of arcade wunderkind Pac-Man, with the title of the game being a clever take on the name of N.A.P.’s head of the Consumer Electronics Division, Kenneth Charles Meinken, Jr..
+Munchkin! is created to capitalize on the immense success of arcade wunderkind Pac-Man, with the title of the game being a clever take on the name of NAP’s head of the Consumer Electronics Division, Kenneth Charles Meinken, Jr..
 Averett releases his interpretation of the arcade hit in 1981, and it rapidly becomes the O²’s killer game, causing people to buy the system just to play it.
 It features such enhancements to the Pac-Man formula as moving pellets and a rotating monster cage.
 Atari, owning the home video game rights to Pac-Man and releasing its inferior version that same year, is not amused.
-They sue Magnavox over copyright infringement in federal court, which rules that Munchkin! has enough creative differences that it does not infringe on the Pac-Man copyright.
-Confident in that strong decision, Magnavox lawyers ignore the appeals process begun by Atari, and the original ruling is overturned in appeals court which focuses on the physical resemblance between the two characters, as opposed to the overall game.
+They sue Magnavox over copyright infringement in federal court, which eventually rules that Munchkin! has enough creative differences that it does not infringe on the Pac-Man copyright.
+Confident in that strong decision, Magnavox lawyers ignore the appeals process begun by Atari, and the original ruling is overturned in 1982 in a Chicago federal appeals court which focuses on the physical resemblance between the two characters, as opposed to the overall game.
 Magnavox attempts to take the matter up with the U.S. Supreme Court, who refuse to hear the case.
-The company must pull their best-selling game off the shelves, and the O² never really recovers from the loss.
+With an injunction in place, NAP. must notify dealers that no more orders can be made for their best-selling game, and the O² never really recovers from the loss.
 Averett strikes back the next year with the utterly amazing K.C.’s Krazy Chase!, with our intrepid K.C. rolling through a forested maze trying to eat the tail of a creature called a “Dratapillar”…a thinly disguised poke at Atari.
-While being the debut action game for The Voice, and easily one of the most graphically complex and enjoyable games of the pre-1980 home videogames, it comes too late to save the O².
+Smaller legged creatures called “Drats” also chase the titular character around.
+While being a debut action game for The Voice speech attachment (see below), and easily one of the most graphically complex and enjoyable games of the pre-1980 home videogames, it comes too late to save the O².